Yuxi

 If this is a encounter to plant blindness?

-002 Drawing with plants
+Drawing with me

 The photo materials collected from the first workshop shows that the participants' observation dwelled on a surface level and captured moments that seemed equipped with high instrumental value for human.